zhengyang-wang/GVTNets/README.md

 ### To train and inference/test with your own datasets.

 - To prepare your training dataset: (randomly) crop the training image pairs into two sets of patches and save them into npz file(s).
-The npz file(s) can be either A single npz file containing all training data structured as:
+The npz file(s) can be either a single npz file containing all training data structured as:

       {'X': (n_sample, n_channel, (depth,) height, width),
        'Y': (n_sample, n_channel, (depth,) height, width)}

-    or Multiple npz files where each one contains one training sample structured as:
+    or multiple npz files where each one contains one training sample structured as:

       {'X': (n_channel, (depth,) height, width),
        'Y': (n_channel, (depth,) height, width)}

     If your data contains uncropped images with different sizes, use the later data structure.
+Check `./datasets/label-free/generate_npz_or_tiff.py` for an example.

 - To train with the dataset: